fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

 ![pyramid-die](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/graphics/png/pyramid-die-faces.png)

 Instead of allocating raw points used for movement, the pyramid die used will indicate a choice of the kinds of pyramids that may be moved.
+The controlled rolling mechanism is used just as in the regular rules, but on each turn there will be, on average, less options for moving using the pyramid die.

+## Averaging die variation

+Instead of using a regular die to allocate movement points, you can use an "average die" instead.
+An average die is one with the numbered faces allocated as 2, 3, 3, 4, 4, and 5.
+This of course will prevent subsequent turns from swinging wildly in terms of high and low movement points.

+## Three-colored variation

+Instead of using 9 pyramids of the same color you can use 9 pyramids of three different colors where each color has one small, one medium, and one large pyramid.

 Acknowledgments
 ===============